 Matcha is packed with antioxidants, making it a powerhouse at combating skin inflammation, redness, and irritation.
 It's also been shown to fight hormonal acne and protect against pollution, sun damage, and environmental stress.
 Plus, matcha has methylxanthines, which have been shown to help boost microcirculation, giving you more healthy, radiant skin.
 (22) (13)

-Switching from coffee to matcha means better oral hygiene
+4) Switching from coffee to matcha could mean better oral hygiene